 Prior to joining ST&R, Ms. Pirnia served as vice president and deputy general counsel for global trade controls for an international company, where she managed a large team with responsibility for global licensing, investigations, disclosures, policy and tool development, training, communications, audits, and other trade control program elements.
 Her more than 15 years’ experience as a trade compliance and anti-bribery attorney includes designing systems and controls for import and export compliance, conducting internal investigations and developing internal control policies and programs, negotiating settlement agreements with federal agencies, developing and administering training, and providing programmatic and investigation support related to global anti-bribery statutes.

 Ms. Pirnia holds a J.D. from Georgetown University and a bachelor’s degree from the University of Texas at Austin.
-She is a member of the bar in Maryland and Washington, D.C.
+She is a member of the bar in Washington, D.C.